It was a homemade burger that inspired this interview with 12 Buckets mentor Melinda Tognini Writer/Author .

 How do you become a 12 Buckets mentor?

-- You can also head to the 12 Buckets website to find out more information and an application form:
+- You can also head to the 12 Buckets website to find out more information

 Before meeting Melinda I had no idea what 12 Buckets was all about and that such a fantastic program even existed.
 Giving back is so rewarding and so much to be gained by both sides.
 I’m really pleased I took the time to find out more about 12 Buckets.